hartwigmedical/actin/algo/README.md

 HAS_STOMACH_UNDIFFERENTIATED_TUMOR | Any DOID equal or child of DOID 10534 and primary tumor (sub)type like %Undifferentiated%
 HAS_CYTOLOGICAL_DOCUMENTATION_OF_TUMOR_TYPE | Won't be evaluated
 HAS_HISTOLOGICAL_DOCUMENTATION_OF_TUMOR_TYPE | Won't be evaluated
-HAS_STAGE_X | Tumor details > stage should be X. X can be one of: I, II, III, IIIA, IIIB, IIIC, IV HAS_LOCALLY_ADVANCED_CANCER | Tumor details > stage should be III(A/B/C) HAS_METASTATIC_CANCER | Tumor details > stage should be IV HAS_UNRESECTABLE_CANCER | Tumor details > stage should be IV | `UNDETERMINED` in case of III(A/B/C/)
+HAS_STAGE_X | Tumor details > stage should be X. X can be one of: I, II, III, IIIA, IIIB, IIIC, IV. | Note: In case tumor stage is unknown, it is assumed to be stage IV in case of known liver, CNS, brain, lung and/or bone lesions, unless patient also has accompanying primary tumor DOID belonging to DOID 3571 (Liver cancer), 3620 (CNS cancer), 1319 (Brain cancer), 1324 (Lung cancer) or 184 (Bone cancer), respectively.
+HAS_LOCALLY_ADVANCED_CANCER | Tumor details > stage should be III(A/B/C)
+HAS_METASTATIC_CANCER | Tumor details > stage should be IV
+HAS_UNRESECTABLE_CANCER | Tumor details > stage should be IV | `UNDETERMINED` in case of III(A/B/C/)